 After some time has passed, it’s time to interpret the results of your tests.

-For example, if you see that the design with women’s clothing on it is converting at a three times higher rate, then you may want to create female-focused landing pages for your eCommerce website.
+For example, if you see that the design with women’s clothing on it is converting at three times higher rate, then you may want to create female-focused landing pages for your eCommerce website.

 We already touched on it, but the next step in split testing is tweaking.
 This means that you will want to modify your landing page design based on your test results.